kornilov-mr/gdbDriver/README.md

 <br/>

 **Callbacks:**
-Callbacks are function what are exucuted when gdb hits breakpoint or catches an error, to which callbacks are set
+Callbacks are function what are exucuted when gdb hits breakpoint or catches an error, to which callbacks are set.

-Elementary callbacks (Runnable implementaion)
+Elementary callbacks (ElementaryCallbacksInterface implementation).
 ```java
 testBreakPoint.addCallback(() -> {
   System.out.println("Main Thread hit the user's breakpoint");